 Before you can start creating your Bill of Materials and Production Orders, you will need to create your Manufactured Products (also known as Manufactured Variants) in TradeGecko.
-During the creation of the Manufactured Product, you will need to add an Initial Cost Price and Initial Stock Count.
+During the creation of the Manufactured Product, you will need to add an Initial Cost and Initial Stock Count.
 This is required in order to calculate a product’s Moving Average Cost.

-If you do not have an Initial Cost Price and Initial Stock during the creation of the product, put 0 in the field.
-TradeGecko will generate the Initial Cost Price based on the cost of the first production run.
+If you do not have an Initial Cost and Initial Stock during the creation of the product, put 0 in the field.
+TradeGecko will generate the Initial Cost based on the cost of the first production run.

 Ledger mapping of “Other Cost” for Bill of Materials

 After the Manufactured Product has been created, you can create your Bill of Materials.
 Assigning an account ledger on the line items under “Other Costs” is optional at this point.

 Accounting for Production Order in Draft status

 After creating the Bill of Materials, you will now be able to create the Production Order.
 When you select which Finished Product to build on the Production Order, TradeGecko will load its corresponding Bill of Materials.
 If you have assigned a ledger account on “Other Cost” during the creation of its Bill of Materials, the same ledger will automatically be assigned on the Production Order.

 Note that Production Order in Draft status will not trigger any data movement for your ledger accounts.

 Accounting for Production Order that is In Production

 When a Production Order is updated to In Production, the following adjustment will occur.